juliuste/flix/docs/locations.cities.md

 # `locations.cities()`

-This will return a `Promise` which resolves in a list of all operated cities.
+This will return a `Promise` which resolves in a list of all operated cities. (_This request may take a few seconds._)

 ## Response